 Economics at Caius

-Our students run an active college Economics Society and they regularly invite prominent economists/ public policy makers to give free lectures in the Caius lecture theatre.
+In addition to being involved in the various university Economics societies, our students run an active college Economics Society and they regularly invite prominent economists/ public policy makers to give free lectures in the Caius lecture theatre.

 All applicants for Economics at Cambridge will be expected to sit the pre-interview written assessment.
 More details can be found on the University website.
 Please note that this university test will now replace the admissions test which applicants to Gonville & Caius have traditionally sat at the time of interview.
 This means that students will only be required to take one test: the same as that being taken by all applicants to Cambridge for the Economics Tripos.